Puigcerdà

+View to the north-east over Puigcerdà (centre).

 History

 Puigcerdà is located near the site of a Ceretani settlement, which was incorporated into Roman territory.
 The Roman town was named Julia Libyca (modern day Llívia).

 Puigcerdà was founded in 1178 by King Alfonso I of Aragon, Count of Barcelona.
 In 1178 Puigcerdà replaced Hix as the capital of Cerdanya.
 Hix is now a village in the commune of Bourg-Madame, in the French part of Cerdanya.

 In the closing stages of the 1672–1678 Franco-Dutch War, the town was captured by a French army under the duc de Noailles but returned to Spain in the Treaties of Nijmegen.

 Puigcerdà was unique during the Spanish Civil War in having a democratically elected Anarchist council.

 The Portet-Saint-Simon–Puigcerdà railway was opened in 1929, crossing the Pyrenees to France.